Azure/azure-openapi-validator/docs/synchronous-post-return.md

 ## Output Message

 A synchronous POST operation must have either 200 or 204 return codes.
-The 200 response code has missing schema.
 200 response for a synchronous POST operation must have a response schema specified.
-Schema defined in 204 response code.
 204 response for a synchronous POST operation must not have a response schema specified.

 ## Description